matharotheelf/bank_tech_test/README.md

 To deposit money,

-I would like to be able to add a deposit to my account
+I would like to be able to add a deposit to my account.

 **User Story 6**